AgusRys/todo-app/README.md

-First practice of an app made with react https://agusrys.github.io/todos-app/
+First practice of an app made with react using states, effects, context and portals

+https://agusrys.github.io/todos-app/

 In the project directory, you can run: